andreasabel/wksh-tt-lambda/README.md

 forced us to use a modal type theory, implemented by Andrea Vezzosi as an exension of Agda called agda-flat.

+### Hugo Herbelin (INRIA Paris), Proving with side effects

+We shall explore how to use memory assignment to express forcing in direct style, the same way as classical logic can be seen as direct style for the double-negation translation.
+In particular, our attention shall be retained by a new and short proof with memory assignment of Gödel's completeness theorem.

 ### Ken-etsu Fujita (Gunma University), A constructive proof of the Church—Rosser theorem

 My motivation behind this talk comes from a quantitative analysis of